Our 2023 Winner

 The following conditions and guidelines apply:

-- Field of contribution - The field of contribution must be in the area of road transport.
-Indicative areas of contribution include road construction, design, administration, safety, services, freight, research, and policy development.
-There must be a clear connection between the field of contribution and road transport.
+- Field of contribution – The field of contribution must be in the area of transport.
+Indicative areas of contribution include transport infrastructure construction, design, administration, safety, services, freight, research, and policy development.
+There must be a clear connection between the field of contribution and transport.

 - Level of contribution – The contribution must be outstanding and this will be assessed on the basis of its impact on the industry and the community.
 The area of unique impact is to be specifically identified in the nomination, in a form which can be incorporated in the citation.

 - Breadth of contribution – The extent to which the contribution was valued beyond any one section of the Industry and beyond jurisdiction (eg State).
 The contribution needs to be of National or International significance.

 - Personal achievement – It must be demonstrated that the candidate’s contribution significantly reflects personal endeavour, as distinct from the work of others.
 The John Shaw Medal is not awarded in recognition of general corporate achievement.

 - Originality – Candidates will also be assessed on the originality and unique quality of their contribution.
 If the contribution is, for example, in a field of research, the spark of ingenuity must be identified.
 If the candidate’s claims are in policy or management areas, the areas of leadership which distinguish the candidate must be clearly specified.

 - Durability – Candidates will also be assessed on the extent to which their contribution is likely to endure and be remembered by future generations.
 Contribution to corporate success alone is not likely to meet this criterion.

 - Further potential – Ideally candidates for the award will still have further contributions to make to the industry and the community.
 It is expected that the award will recognise their achievements to date and thereby enhance the opportunity for the candidate to make yet a further contribution.